survivejs/site/posts/91-fluture-interview.md

 Dealing with the asynchronous code has always been a challenge in JavaScript.
 Callbacks are the classic way, and since then we've gained higher level abstractions and constructs for handling the problem.

-This time around we'll discuss [Fluture](https://github.com/fluture-js/Fluture), a FantasyLand specification compatible alternative to `Promises` by [Aldwin Vlasblom](https://github.com/Avaq).
+This time around we'll discuss [Fluture](https://github.com/fluture-js/Fluture), a Fantasy Land specification compatible alternative to `Promises` by [Aldwin Vlasblom](https://github.com/Avaq).

 ## Can you tell a bit about yourself?